 New members are welcome to use club grippers and brooms for their first few draws.
 Please be sure brooms are cleaned before, periodically throughout, and always after the game.
-Grippers should be cleaned and returned to the storage bins after each game.
+Grippers and brooms should be cleaned and returned to their storage areas after each game.

 Members are strongly encouraged to purchase their own equipment during their first year of curling.
 Having your own shoes, broom, and/or stabilizer reduces wear-and-tear on club equipment.
 You will discover that curling will become more enjoyable when you become comfortable with your own equipment.
 Personal grippers and broom heads should be changed periodically to help maintain a clean ice surface.
-It is recommended that each be changed on an annual basis.
+It is recommended that each be changed at least once per season.
+Stabilizers are not to be removed from the club for use at outside events.